JCU-CC2511-2021/picoprobe-tools/README.md

 # picoprobe-tools

-Contains software tools for setting up picoprobe debugging on a Windows 10 machine .
+Contains software tools for setting up picoprobe debugging on a Windows 10 machine.